gary1381/chatbot_flask/README.md

 # A chatbot using images and PDF files as context
 This chatbot was built with Flask and LangChain.
-The users can interact with large language models such as OpenAI models.
+The users can interact with large language models such as OpenAI models using text, images and PDF files as context.

 ## Features